 Different brands will have a slightly different composition, depending on the flavor, whether it is sweetened or unsweetened, and what vitamins and minerals are added.

 Soy milk may also contain natural compounds called isoflavones.
 Isoflavones have been associated with a reduced risk of heart disease.
-Consuming at least 10 mg of isoflavones a day has also been linked to a 25-percent decrease in breast cancer recurrence.
+Consuming at least 10 mg of isoflavones a day has also been linked to a

 Some sources have also suggested that soy may reduce hot flashes.
 However, people may process phytoestrogens from soy differently, so its important to listen to your body and notice any changes from an increase in soy.